awsdocs/amazon-personalize-developer-guide/doc_source/granting-personalize-s3-access.md

 ### Service\-linked role policy for exporting a dataset<a name="role-policy-for-export"></a>

 To export a dataset, your Amazon Personalize service\-linked role needs permission to use the `PutObject` and `ListBucket` Actions on your Amazon S3 bucket\.
 The following example policy grants Amazon Personalize `PutObject` and `ListBucket` permissions\.
 Replace `bucket-name` with the name of your bucket and attach the policy to your service\-linked role\.
-For information about attaching policies to a service\-linked IAM role see [Attaching an Amazon S3 policy to the Amazon Personalize service role](#attaching-s3-policy-to-role)\.
+For information about attaching policies to a service\-linked IAM role see [Attaching an Amazon S3 policy to your Amazon Personalize service role](#attaching-s3-policy-to-role)\.

 ```
 {